dx-ted-emea/azure-tessel/labs/docker/README.md

     b39f27a8b8c64d52b05eac6a62ebad85__Ubuntu_DAILY_BUILD-trusty-14_04_1-LTS-amd64-server-20141110-en-us-30GB

 It could be that an error message is shown stating that the host name is already taken, a bit of creativity in naming fixes that.
+Use the 'azure vm list' command to check the VM status.

 After a couple of minutes, we have our host VM running, a storage account for the host VM VHD file, and the certificates for running the Daemon (background service) and have it listen to port 4243.